-Have you ever watched Adele strike those high notes and wonder how such things are possible?
+Have you ever wondered how famous opera singer, like Pavarotti, or famous pop singer, like Adele, strikes those high notes?
 Do you think of your voice as something that just comes out when you want it to?
 The thing is many people know little about their voice, especially singers.
 You would expect that someone who spends a lot of time dishing out sonorous tunes should know everything about the subjects of singing and voice.
 Well, since this is hardly the case, you can rest easy because we are here to educate you.

 The human voice can be described as a sound that emanates from the larynx and is delivered through the mouth in speech or singing.
 The voice is the primary means of communication between people.

-As a singer, your vocal health is very important.
+Weather you are a professional or armature singer, your vocal health is very important.
 You have to recognize that your entire body is your instrument and understanding how it operates can affect your performance.
 To help you, here are some interesting facts about singing.

 1. We all have unique voices

 You must have noticed how everyone around you has a different voice.
 Regardless of if they are singing or speaking, the sounds you hear vary.
 Rather than being a natural phenomenon, there is a biological and scientific explanation for this.
 It all starts with how the voice is formed.
 Initially, your voice begins in the lungs where the air you breathe out creates an air-stream in the voice box or larynx and the trachea.